 The financial reform legislation that was passed in July 2010 (the "Dodd-Frank Act" or "Dodd-Frank") requires a securitizer to retain at least 5% of the risk associated with mortgage loans that are securitized, and in some cases the retained risk may be allocated between the securitizer and the lender that originated the loan.
-This risk retention requirement does not apply to mortgage loans that are Qualified Residential Mortgages ("QRMs") or that are insured by the FHA or another federal agency.
+This risk retention requirement does not apply to mortgage loans that are Qualified Residential Mortgages ("QRMs") or that are insured by the Federal Housing Administration ("FHA") or another federal agency.
 In March 2011, federal regulators requested public comments on a proposed risk retention rule that includes a definition of QRM.
 The proposed definition of QRM contains many underwriting requirements, including a maximum loan-to-value ratio ("LTV") of 80% on a home purchase transaction, a prohibition on seller contributions toward a borrower's down payment or closing costs, and certain limits on a borrower's debt-to-income ratio.
 The LTV is to be calculated without including mortgage insurance.
-None of our new risk written in 2012 was on loans that would qualify as QRMs under the March 2011 proposed rules.
+None of our new risk written in 2012 or the first quarter of 2013 was on loans that would qualify as QRMs under the March 2011 proposed rules.

 The regulators also requested public comments regarding an alternative QRM definition, the underwriting requirements of which would allow loans with a maximum LTV of 90% and higher debt-to-income ratios than allowed under the proposed QRM definition, and that may consider mortgage insurance in determining whether the LTV requirement is met.
-We estimate that approximately 22% of our new risk written in 2012 was on loans that would have met the alternative QRM definition.
+We estimate that approximately 22% and 23% of our new risk written in 2012 and the first quarter of 2013, respectively, was on loans that would have met the alternative QRM definition.
 The regulators also requested that the public comments include information that may be used to assess whether mortgage insurance reduces the risk of default.
 We submitted a comment letter, including studies to the effect that mortgage insurance reduces the risk of default.